 1 Season (10 Episodes)

-Mixing the realities of the Nazi atrocities during the Second World War, with an action-thriller that equally plays fast and loose with characters, may jar with some viewers.
-But, Hunters is addictive viewing that also carries a fascinating sub-text; speaking to the current march of right-wing politics across the world.
-While at the same time, dissecting racism and oppression in all its forms with a comic book-inspired landscape of heroes and villains.
-Its beautifully realised 1970s locations and costumes elevated by performances that grab the attention of the viewer and don’t let go.
+Mixing the realities of the Nazi atrocities during the Second World War with an action-thriller that equally plays fast and loose with characters may jar with some viewers.
+However, Hunters is addictive viewing that also carries a fascinating sub-text, speaking to the current march of right-wing politics worldwide.
+While at the same time dissecting racism and oppression in all its forms with a comic book-inspired landscape of heroes and villains.
+Its beautifully realised 1970s locations and costumes elevated by performances that grab the viewer’s attention and don’t let go.

 We also love The Man in the High Castle